dylan-wu/eleventy-duo-2/src/posts/my-experience-with-online-learning.md

 Just imagine if every high schooler learned Calculus, or American History, or English Composition, or a Foreign language online, and for free.
 If you wanna keep up with my progress, you can checkout my Twitter here: [https://twitter.com/DylanWu](https://twitter.com/DylanWu "https://twitter.com/DylanWu")

 Thanks for reading, if you enjoyed, let me know!
-My twitter DMs are always open :smile:
+My twitter DMs are always open 😊